Lakemba Mosque: Mosque personnel

-Due its influence and significance, the mosque regularly hosts and is a first stop for visiting Islamic scholars from overseas.

 Activities

 The mosque offers a number of religious classes, such as in prophetic biography, fiqh and aqidah.
 The mosque gives a platform to a number of local Shaykhs to speak and teach, such as Shaykh Wesam Charkawi.
 Since 2014, the mosque has served as the centre of the National Mosque Open Day event.

 Several thousand worshippers normally attend weekly prayers on Fridays.
 In 2015 around 30,000 worshippers attended Eid prayers at the mosque and in the road outside, making it one of Australia's largest Eid celebrations.
 In 2016, an estimated 40,000-50,000 attended Eid prayers.